-You can configure Markdown Monster via a configuration file in the
+You can configure Markdown Monster via a

-appdata folder.
-Specifically the location of the configuration file is:
+The default location of the configuration file is:

 %appdata%\West Wind Markdown Monster\MarkdownMonster.json